codeandmedia/zola_easydocs_theme/content/content/linking.md

-+++
+---
-title = "Internal links & deep linking" weight = 50
+title: Internal links & deep linking
-+++
+weight: 50
+---

 ## Heading id and anchor insertion

 While rendering the Markdown content, a unique id will automatically be assigned to each heading.
 This id is created by converting the heading text to a [slug](https://en.wikipedia.org/wiki/Semantic_URL#Slug) if `slugify.anchors` is set to `"on"` (the default).
 If `slugify.paths` is set to `"safe"`, whitespaces are replaced by `_` and the following characters are stripped: `#`, `%`, `<`, `>`, `[`, `]`, `(`, `)`, \`, `^`, `{`, `|`, `}`.
 If `slugify.paths` is set to `"off"`, no modifications are made, and you may be left with nominally illegal ids.
 A number is appended at the end if the slug already exists for that article For example:

 ```md